 No, processing fees are separate and typically range between 4 and 6%.
 Please see the details here, including tips on what you can do to minimize those fees.

 Definitely.
 Some people sell higher priced items like super deluxe packages or beat licenses through Bandcamp, and with name-your-price we occasionally see superfans paying big bucks for a single item (thanks mom!).
 That’s why the revenue share only applies to the first $100 of an item (or the item total when more than one of that item is purchased).

 When a fan makes a purchase, the money flows directly from them into whatever PayPal account you specify (Bandcamp doesn’t hold your money).

 As you sell on Bandcamp, we track your revenue share balance, and when a sale comes along that’s less than or equal to your balance, that sale goes to Bandcamp.
 Let’s look at an example.
-Say you’re at the 10% rate, and you sell an album for $10.
-All $10 of that sale goes straight to you, but your revenue share balance (the amount you owe Bandcamp) is now $1.
+For simplicity, let’s say the revenue share rate is 10%, and you sell an album for $10.
+All $10 of that sale would go straight to you, but your revenue share balance (the amount you owe Bandcamp) would now be $1.
 Then you sell another album for $10.
-All $10 of that sale again goes straight to you, and your balance is now $2.
-As more orders come in, the payments go to you and your balance continues to accumulate by 10% of each sale.
-Eventually, the value of a sale will be less than the amount owed to Bandcamp (in this example, that would be the tenth sale).
-When that happens, the sale goes to Bandcamp and the balance you owe is reduced by that amount.
+All $10 of that sale would again go straight to you, and your balance would now be $2.
+As more orders come in, the payments continue to go to you and your balance continues to grow by 10% of each sale.
+Upon the sale of your tenth $10 album, your balance would have reached $10, so that $10 sale, and only that sale, would go to Bandcamp, and the balance you owe Bandcamp would be reduced by $10.
 You can view your current balance at any time by exporting your sales history from the Sales section of your Tools page.